Wendy Pepper: Post-Runway activities

 Pepper continued to garner media attention.
 She appeared on the front page of The Georgetowner magazine in Washington, D.C., in the New York Post, The Washington Post, Loudoun Magazine, Middleburg Eccentric, and Factio.
 She took part in two other Bravo television shows: Celebrity Poker Showdown and Battle of the Network Reality Stars.
 She also took part in the interview process for contestants for season two of Project Runway.
 She had a brief cameo appearance in Bravo's Project Jay, an hour-long documentary on the winner of the first season of Project Runway.

 Pepper showed her debut line, outside of Project Runway, on April 11, 2006 in Washington, D.C.
 Her ready-to-wear line was shown at the 2007 Cleveland Fashion Week in Cleveland, Ohio.

 Death

-Pepper died on November 12, 2017, aged 53, in Washington D.C.
-She died from complications of pneumonia after battling cancer for several months.
+Pepper died on November 12, 2017, aged 53, in Washington D.C., of complications of pneumonia after suffering from cancer for several months.